REGION_ID is an abbreviated code that Google assigns

 - Write down and save your project ID, because you will need it to run the

 sample application described in this document.

 Copy the sample apps to your local machine, and navigate to the

 Create a topic and subscription, which includes specifying the endpoint to which the Pub/Sub server should send requests:

 gcloud pubsub topics create YOUR_TOPIC_NAME gcloud pubsub subscriptions create YOUR_SUBSCRIPTION_NAME \ --topic YOUR_TOPIC_NAME \ --push-endpoint \ https://YOUR_PROJECT_ID.REGION_ID.r.appspot.com/pubsub/push?token=YOUR_TOKEN \ --ack-deadline 10

 YOUR_TOKENwith a secret random token.
 The push endpoint uses this to verify requests.

 app.yamlfile to set the environment variables for your project ID, topic, and verification token:

 env_variables: PUBSUB_TOPIC: <your-topic-name> # This token is used to verify that requests originate from your # application.
 It can be any sufficiently random string.
 PUBSUB_VERIFICATION_TOKEN: <your-token>

-The sample app uses the Google Cloud Client Libraries.
+The sample app uses the Cloud Client Library.